 This MD&A contains "forward-looking statements" within the meaning of applicable Canadian securities legislation.
-Such forward-looking statements include statements regarding the outlook for the Company's future operations, plans and timing for the commencement or advancement of exploration activities on the Company's properties, UEX's growth strategy, joint arrangements and option earn in arrangements, UEX's 50% ownership of JCU, statements about future market conditions, supply and demand conditions, forecasts of future costs and expenditures, and other expectations, intention and plans that are not historical fact.
+Such forward-looking statements include statements regarding the outlook for the Company's future operations, plans and timing for the commencement or advancement of exploration activities on the Company's properties, UEX's growth strategy, joint arrangements and option earn in arrangements, UEX's 50% ownership of JCU, statements about future market conditions, supply and demand conditions, forecasts of future costs and expenditures, the ability of UEX to satisfy the conditions to, and to complete the Arrangement and other expectations, intention and plans that are not historical fact.
 These forward-looking statements are based on certain factors and assumptions, including expected economic conditions, uranium prices, results of operations, performance and business prospects and opportunities.